webermayank/Face_Recognise_JS/README.md

 - **Feature Extraction**: Extracts facial features using pre-trained models.
 - **Face Recognition**: Compares extracted features against a database of known faces to identify individuals.

-## Demo

-A live demo of the project can be found at [Demo Link](#) (replace with actual link).

-## 💡Contributing

-Contributions are welcome!
-If you would like to contribute to this project, please follow these steps:

-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature/YourFeature`).
-3. Make your changes and commit them (`git commit -m 'Add some feature'`).
-4. Push to the branch (`git push origin feature/YourFeature`).
-5. Open a pull request.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

 ## Acknowledgments